qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 * View Feature form
 * Zoom to feature
-* Copy Feature: copy all feature ie geometry and attributes;
+* Copy feature: copy all feature ie geometry and attributes;
 * Copy attribute value: copy only the value of the attribut you click on;
 * Copy feature attributes: copy only attributes;
 * Clear result: result in the window are removed